YCCZhao/CarND-Behavioral-Cloning-P3/writeup.md

 measurements.append(measurement-correction)
 ```

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn how to return on track when the route is off.

-![alt text][image6]

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would ensure model have similar amount of training data of turning each direction.
 For example, here is an image that has then been flipped:

 ![alt text][image5]

+Sign of the measurements are flipped as well.

 ```sh
 measurements.append(-measurement)
 ```

 After the collection process, I had 12752 number of data points.
-I then preprocessed this data by ...
+I then preprocessed this data by normalization.
+Now training data have value from -0.5 to 0.5.
+I also cropped the images to exclude noise such as sky, background, and car hook.
-I finally randomly shuffled the data set and put 20% of the data into a validation set.
+I finally randomly shuffled the data set and put 25% of the data into a validation set.
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 5 as evidenced by ...
+The ideal number of epochs was 5 as evidenced by the decreased rate of mean squared error improvement.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.